MohammedFaizer/fs/readme.md

 ## Future Improvements

 - Implement more realistic physics for the ball and player movements.
-- Improve the AI for single-player mode.
+- Adding Animation to Fielders and Bowlers.
 - Replacing the Crowd with Niagra For Crowd simulation .

+## Done By
-## Mohammed Faizer Z (2022178028) & guided by Mr.H.Riasudheen.
+Mohammed Faizer Z (2022178028) & guided by Mr.H.Riasudheen.